Every year Carthusia Edizioni publishes the winning book and some of the other finalists.

 Anastasia was born and raised in a small provincial town.
 In her childhood she has lived surrounded by nature.
 Thanks to her parents, she learned to recognise and appreciate beauty, although they never thought she would become an artist.
 When she was a little girl she wanted to be an astronaut to change the world and leave a mark in history.
 In those years she wasn’t a reader at all; rather, she used to love glancing over beautiful book illustrations while coming up with incredible stories.
 Now she lives in St. Petersburg, the most beautiful city of Russia.
 She doesn’t feel like she has grown up and keeps considering herself an eternal child.
 The only thing that’s changed is that now she loves reading books with words.
 Today her greatest adventure is being an illustrator although she has never planned to become it.
 This book is her first work.

 How are the stars born?
 To whom we entrust our desires?
 This book without words unravels the mystery, revealing the existence of a brilliant star-builders team, who are the real architects of this magic.

 Soojin Kwak was born in South Korea, where she grew up in a big family.
 Her house was always crowded with relatives with whom she used to play football or instruments.
 However, her favourite moment of the day was reading books alones.
 She studied Korean painting firstly at the Arts High School, then at the University in Seoul.
 Her illustrations have been influenced by Korean painting style, with a focus on soft lines and colouring and a special attention to details.
 Then she moved to London to learn more about other countries cultures and arts.
 Since she had never been abroad before, this experience widened her horizons and gave her the chance to find interest in diversity.
 Living as a stranger in a distant country was inspiring because everything was new and challenging.
 Now she lives in Seoul, a complex and crowded city.

-These videos were originally created for the video readings initiative of Carthusia during the quarantine.
+These videos were originally created for the video readings initiative of Carthusia during the quarantine in 2020.